Duality, Bridgeland wall-crossing and flips of secant varieties: The Embedded Problem: Flips of Secant Varieties.

-On the other hand, by Proposition \ref{pseudostableisstable} all the complexes in $E_0^{-}$ are stable rather than pseudo-stable.
-Any stable complex in the last model for $E_0^{-}$ must be, as $E_0^-$ itself, fixed by the duality automorphism and therefore it must correspond to the orbit of a skew-map $W\mathcal{O}(-2)\rightarrow W^*\mathcal{O}(-1)$.\\ \\ For $d=5$ we have four walls (see \cite{BMW} for details): The walls produced by the destabilizing objects $\mathcal{O}(1)$ and $\mathcal{I}_p(1)$, $W_{\Theta}$ and $W_C$.
-At the first two walls the Jordan-Holder filtrations have length 1 and so the strict transform of $E_0^-$ before the divisorial contraction consists only of stable objects.
-As above, the divisorial contraction produces objects that are $S$-equivalent to complexes fitting into an exact sequence
+\begin{remark} For $d=5$ we have four walls (see \cite[Section 6.2]{BMW} for details): the walls produced by the destabilizing objects $\mathcal{O}(1)$ and $\mathcal{I}_p(1)$, $W_{ch(\mathcal{O}),v}$, and $W_{ch(\mathcal{O}(-1)),v}$.
+At the first two walls the Jordan-H\"older filtrations have length 1 and so the strict transform of $E_0^-$ before the divisorial contraction consists only of stable objects.
+As above, it can be proven that at the wall $W_{ch(\mathcal{O}),v}$, the divisorial contraction produces objects that are $S$-equivalent to complexes fitting into an exact sequence

 In $N(3,5,5)$ these correspond to the $GL(W)\times GL(W^*)$-orbits of matrices